Skip to main content

 Housing

-Students reside and take classes in the BYU London Centre in the vibrant, conveniently located West End neighborhood of Bayswater.
-The Centre is a short Tube ride from most central London attractions and just minutes by foot from Hyde Park, Kensington Gardens, and Notting Hill.
-Program costs include breakfast and dinner all days except Saturday, and students who wish to can generally lunch on sandwiches or the previous night’s leftovers.
+Students reside and take classes in BYU’s London Centre, which is located in the vibrant Bayswater neighborhood.
+The Centre is a short Tube ride from most central London attractions and a short walk from Hyde Park, Kensington Gardens, and Notting Hill.
+Program costs include breakfast and dinner all days except Saturday.
 The Centre offers free laundry facilities, a library, a lounge, and Wi-Fi access.

 Plane NAVY-BIG-01.svg